rafaelchagasb/accordion-wizard/README.md

-# accordion-wizard
-Accordion wizard with VueJs
+# Wizard based in accordion with VueJS

 Install dependencies